datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 import matplotlib.pyplot as plt

-# Creating an array of values
+# Create a NumPy array of values
 x = np.array([1,4,3,5,5,6,3,6,3,5,3,5,1,5,1,6,3,4,6])

-# Plot the distribution of x
+# Plot the (scaled) histogram (i.e. relative frequency distribution) of x
 sns.distplot(x)
+# Notice that at this point the plot has been generated, but you do not see it.
+# In order to see it, you have to ask Python to show.
 plt.show()

+# Notice that seaborn distplot also plots a kernel density estimate (sort of an extrapolation of what the frequency distribution of your population might look like, based on the sample that you are working with)
+# To plot only a histogram (not scaled, i.e. absolute frequency distribution) you have to tell seaborn not to include kernel density estimate default option
+sns.distplot(x, kde=False)
+plt.show()

+# However, as you see, instead of generating a new plot, seaborn just added the new plot to the old one.
+# Sometimes this is very useful.
+Other times it is not.
+# In order for this not to happen, you have to clear the previous plot by using
+plt.clf()
+# before plotting again (Don't worry if you still see the plot, it is gone from Python's working memory).
+sns.distplot(x, kde=False)
+plt.show()

-# [DIY] Create another array of values named y - [1,4,1,1,5,4,6,5,4,4,2,6,3,3,2,3,1,5,2]
+# [DIY] Create another array named "y" containing following values: 1,4,1,1,5,4,6,5,4,4,2,6,3,3,2,3,1,5,2.
 y = np.array([1,4,1,1,5,4,6,5,4,4,2,6,3,3,2,3,1,5,2])
+# [DIY] Clear the previous plot
+plt.clf()
-# [DIY] Plot the distribution of y
+# [DIY] Plot (create and display) the histogram of y
-sns.distplot(y)
+sns.distplot(y, kde=False)
 plt.show()

-# One can plot several distributions on top of each other for comparison
-sns.distplot(x)
-sns.distplot(y)
+# [DIY] Add the histogram of variable x to the previous
+sns.distplot(x, kde=False)
 plt.show()
 ```